 Benjamin Adroit

-Using functional paleoecology, I investigate how plant-insect interactions have been a key driver of plant functional diversity and have influenced their biogeographic patterns through deep time.
+Using functional paleoecology, I investigate how plant–insect interactions have driven plant functional diversity and shaped the biogeographic history of forest species from

 Growing numbers